 For some who fall ill or are hurt, skipping a race is not an option, and they are forced to push through the pain while competing at the highest level of the sport.
-In Los Angeles, two such determined riders were Belarus' Natalia Tsylinskaya and American Sarah Hammer.
+In the Los Angeles World Cup, two such determined riders were Belarus' Natalia Tsylinskaya and American Sarah Hammer.

 Sprinter Tsylinskaya gave no indication that she was suffering from a severe bout of food poisoning.
 She went undefeated from the 1/8 final in the morning all the way through the final against American Jennie Reed at 10:00 pm local time.
 Speaking through a translator, she said, "I was alternately shivering and hot, sometimes dizzy.
 I would just lie on my back on the floor of the infield until it was time for me to race."